Commemorates The Chasseurs-Volontaires de Saint-Domingue

 After the war was over, some of the Chasseurs-Volontaires became important figures in Haiti’s own struggle for independence over the next 25 years.

-Upon their return to the French colony of Saint-Domingue, the soldiers – now battle-hardened and possessing a renewed sense of the injustices and oppressions of colonization – were instrumental in the slave insurrections, beginning in 1791, that eventually led to the overthrow of French rule and the tyranny of slavery, and the formation, in 1804, of the first majority-black republic in the western world.
+Upon their return to the French colony of Saint-Domingue, the soldiers – now battle-hardened and possessing a renewed sense of the injustices and oppressions of colonization – were instrumental in the insurrections by enslaved people, beginning in 1791, that eventually led to the overthrow of French rule and the tyranny of slavery, and the formation, in 1804, of the first majority-Black republic in the western world.